Skip to content

 Resources & Activities to Celebrate and Learn More About Canada

-• Visit our Country Profile page for a detailed map of Canada, photographs, an infographic, flag, currency, and national symbols.
+• Visit our Country Profile page for a detailed map of Canada, a photo gallery, an infographic, national symbols, an informational video, learning activities, and more!

 • Listen to the Canadian National Anthem.
 The song “O Canada” was officially made the national anthem on Canada Day, 1980.